Koh-i-noor Mondeluz Watercolor Pencils

 Visual Appeal – 4/5

 The soft wax core helps to be able to lay down powerful, intense color when desired.
 With the addition of water, lovely color manipulation can occur and very interesting color patterns can be formed.
 Overall the color still stays relatively vivid even after being diluted and spread around quite a bit by water.
 The color options are a bit lacking, especially in the 12 piece sets, but thanks to good blending many more color options are possible.
 The amount of pigment in these pencils is quite high, so even light strokes can result in quite a bit of color.
-If you are looking to have areas that are not very color intensive, extra care needs to be taken in applying pressure or plan on distributing the color to additional area with the help of water.
+If you are looking to have areas that are not very color intensive, extra care needs to be taken in applying pressure or plan on distributing the color to an additional area with the help of water.

 Usability and durability – 3.5/5